 Story Telling: My last vacation

-- Give each student 5 cards and give them a few minutes to think about their last (or their favourite) holiday.
+- Hand out five cards and give them a few minutes to think about their last (or their favourite) holiday.

 - They should come up with a few facts about their trip, but also make up or invent others, but they must always use the cards they have.

-- Students that are listening to the story can call out anything that seems unusual or untrue.
+- Students listening to the story can call out anything that sounds unusual or untrue.

-- Story teller “comes clean” and tells their classmate which parts of the story where “true”.
+- The storyteller “comes clean” and tells their classmate which parts of the story were “true”.

 When working with games, let loose your creativity to build a motivating environment in your classroom.
-Remember that emotions are an important part of the learning process!
-Enjoy this material with your class and let us know how you liked it!
+Remember that emotions are an essential part of the learning process!
+Enjoy this material with your class, and let us know how you liked it!